farithk/dataIco/README.md

-The folder ./src contains the files where solutions where completed.
+The folder ./src contains the files where solutions were completed.

 ./src/invoice.json --> is an invoice that needs to be used into the problem # 2.
 This is a json file.
 ./src/invoice_data.edn --> is an invoice that needs to be used into the problem # 1.
 This is an edn file.